shariq1989/cookbook/content/recipe/Ribs.md

 #### DIRECTIONS

-1. Remove membrane from the ribs.
+1. Remove the membrane from the ribs.
-2. Rub meat and cover thoroughly with the spice rub.
+2. Rub meat thoroughly with the spice rub.
 3. On a rimmed baking sheet, cover the ribs with heavy aluminium foil and place in the fridge for 1 hour.
-4. Preheat oven to 250 degrees.
+4. Preheat the oven to 250 degrees.
-5. Remove the ribs from foil and microwave for 1 minute.
+5. Remove the ribs from the foil and place in a microwave-safe dish, microwave for 1 minute.
 6. Place the ribs back onto the baking sheet and re-cover with aluminium foil.
-Allow ribs to cook for 4 hours on the lower rack.
+Allow the ribs to cook for 4 hours on the lowest rack.
-7. Cover ribs in BBQ Sauce to your desired amount.
+7. Cover the ribs in BBQ Sauce of your choice to your preferred amount.
-8. Broil for 15 minutes. on the highest rack.
+8. Broil for 15 minutes on the highest rack.